It’s easy to assume that in a hot and humid country such as Singapore, drinking enough water would be ingrained in us from young.

-- They may have chronic conditions such as constipation, dysphagia, diabetes, kidney disease or even be on tube feeding because they can’t swallow that put them at a higher risk for dehydration.
+- They may have diabetes, kidney disease or tube feeding, which put them at a higher risk for dehydration.

 The impact of dehydration can be severe.
-It can lead to kidney stones, urine tract infections, delirium, and serious imbalance of electrolytes, weight loss and ultimately death.
+It can lead to kidney stones, urine tract infections, delirium, weight loss and ultimately death.

-- Drink small amounts of water more frequently throughout the day than a lot at one go.
+- Drink small amounts of water more frequently throughout the day.

-- Remember that soups, milk, juices and fresh fruits and vegetables high in water also count, so have these often (limit tea, coffee and colas as they can cause the body to lose more water).
+- Serve soups, milk, juices, fresh fruits and vegetables that are high in water.
+Limit tea, coffee and colas as they can cause the body to lose more water.

-- If your loved one is suffering from incontinence, seek medical help to manage it properly so that they will be less likely to avoid fluids.
+- If you or your loved one is suffering from incontinence, seek medical help to manage it properly so that you will be less likely to avoid fluids.

-- Consider hydration jellies which can help replenish fluids and provide much needed electrolytes to the body.
+- Serve lots of hydration jellies which will replenish fluids and provide important electrolytes to the body.